isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/00b-requirements-and-process.md

    </tr>
     <tr>
     <td style="font-size:16px;"><b>Transport from Checkpoint to Accommodation</b></td>
     <td style="font-size:16px;">For travellers on self-isolation/serving Stay Home Notice (SHN) at a place of residence/self-sourced (non-residential) accommodation, they must arrange for transport to commute directly from the immigration checkpoint to the declared self-sourced (non-residential) accommodation, adhering to prevailing health measures.
-The use of public transport is not allowed. <br><br> For travellers serving SHN at an SHN Dedicated Facility (SDF), dedicated transport will be provided. <br/><br/>
+The use of public transport is not allowed. <br><br> For travellers serving SHN at an SHN Dedicated Facility (SDF), dedicated transport will be provided.</td>
-For travellers serving SHN at an SHN Dedicated Facility (SDF), dedicated transport will be provided.</td>
     </tr>
 </tbody>
 </table>